 While Playa del Carmen is a great base for your trip, some of your most memorable moments will probably be outside of 5th avenue, the tourist hotspot in the city.
-There are many interesting places to visit within a few hours of Playa del Carmen.
+There are many interesting places to visit within a few hours of Playa del Carmen, including the famous site of Chichen Itza.
 It's also the perfect base to launch your explorations of the ancient Mayan ruins in Akumal, Tulum, Cozumel, Sian Ka’an, and Valladolid.

 When many people think of Mexico, they think of the Mexican culture, but the true culture here is Mayan.
 There are many elements of the Mayan culture sprinkled throughout the city, and locals put a lot of emphasis on their Mayan roots.
 The most popular tourist attractions showcase the city's ancient Mayan heritage, which is interesting to learn about, especially given the lengths Spanish conquerors went to eradicate the Mayan people.